Key takeaways

 None of this analysis is possible without data.
 To calculate downtime cost, you need to know how long each breakdown lasted.
 To identify which machines to prioritise for preventive maintenance investment, you need a history of breakdown frequency and repair duration per asset.

-Most Indian factories do not have this data.
+Most factories do not have this data.
 The breakdowns happen, they are fixed, and the knowledge disappears.
 The decision to invest in maintenance is made on instinct, not on the numbers that would justify it clearly.

 The first step, before any maintenance improvement, is to start capturing the data.
 Every breakdown logged in a system with a start time, end time, machine identity, and resolution note gives you the inputs to calculate the cost formula above.
 Ninety days of that data changes the maintenance conversation in your factory from "we should probably do more PM" to "here is the specific ROI on maintaining machine X."